lawkwok101/weigh-my-luggage-js/README.md

 <img width="500" alt="weigh-my-luggage-screenshot" src="https://user-images.githubusercontent.com/1920793/221288867-84db99ad-2c73-44a8-90c8-577827541e50.png">

 ## Features
-- Know when your any luggage is over your airline's max weight.
+- Know when any luggage is over your airline's max weight.
 - Easily see which luggage has free space to redistribute weight.
 - Provides helpful instructions on how much weight needs to be reduced.
 - Add and remove luggage rows.